mzucker/mzucker.github.io/_posts/2020-05-18-demystifying-discrete-time-linear-systems.md

 Note that <span class="vel">velocity</span> is decaying exponentially towards zero as the friction bleeds off speed.
 In turn, you can see <span class="pos">position</span> exponentially converging towards a final resting position.

-Here's a slider so you can play with the coefficient:
+Here's a slider so you can play with the friction constant:

 <input class="linked_range" id="beta.range" type="range" min="0" max="2" step="0.1" value="0.5">
 β = <span class="linked_value" id="beta.span"></span>